dmssinghs/azure-docs/add-role-supscription.md

 3. Find and select the users, groups, or service principals.
 You can type in the Select box to search the directory for display name or email address.
 ![alt text](image-2.png)
-4. Click Select to add the users, groups, or service principals to the Members list.
+4. Click Select to add the user to the Members list.
 5. Click Select members.
 # Step 5: Assign role
 Follow these steps: